i-xiaohu/dupcnt/README.md

 *dupcnt* deduplicates reads in two steps.

-1. Pick out repetitive reads that exactly match to HG38 reference utilizing suffix array.
+1. Pick out repetitive reads that exactly match to HG19/HG38 reference utilizing suffix array.
 Such reads can be easily encoded with
 64-bit integers (alignment position).
-Or use small integers to count the occurrence of reads at each reference base.
+Or use small integers to count the occurrence of reads at each reference position.
-2. A certain number of tries are used to find the duplication in the rest of reads.
-Reads in a trie share a common characteristic, such as the same hash value or K prefix bases.
+2. A certain number of tries are used to find duplications in the rest of reads.
+Here, reads in a trie share the same 6 bases, facilitating parallelism over 4096 tries.

 To avoid excessive memory usage, the sizes of tries are capped.
 The less frequently visited nodes or paths will be deleted once the trie is oversized.
 Though it would make the duplication counting not accurate, it shouldn't have a significant